Geodesic flow, left-handedness, and templates: Surfaces and orbifolds of type

 First, suppose $i\neq k$ and $j\neq l$.
 Figure~\ref{F:ProjTemplate} right then shows that $\alpha'$ intersects~$d_\alpha^r$ if and only if~$i<k<l<j$ in the cyclic order.
 In this case, there is only one intersection point, and its sign is positive (Figure~\ref{F:PositiveIntersection} is also relevant here).
 Since the disc~$d_\alpha^r$ has a coefficient~$\frac 1 2$, the contribution of this intersection point to the total intersection number is~$+\frac 1 2$.
 Similarly, $\alpha'$ intersects~$d_\alpha^l$ if and only if~$i<j<l<k$ in cyclic order, and the contribution is then~$+\frac 1 2$.

 Second, suppose $i\neq k$ and $j=l$.
 Then $\alpha'$ may intersect~$d_\alpha^l$ or~$d_\alpha^r$ or not, depending on which arc is above the other on~$\BS_{j, \cc j}$, and which arc comes from the right or the left before reaching~$\un e_j$.
 Since we look for an upper bound on the linking number, and since the sign of the intersection, if any, is positive, we can assume that there is always an intersection, so that the contribution is~$+\frac 1 2$.
 This happens if~$i<k<l=j$ or $i<j=l<k$ in the cyclic order.
-(Note that this is the only approximation the make our computation of the linking number not exact.
+(Note that this is the only approximation that makes our computation of the linking number not exact.
 It will be refined for symmetric collections of orbits in the next section.)

 Third, suppose $i=k$ and $j\neq l$.
 Then, as in the previous case, the arc $\alpha'$ may intersect~$d_\alpha^l$ or~$d_\alpha^r$ or not.
 But, unlike the previous case, we can ignore this potential intersection point.
 Indeed, let $A, B$ denote the respective starting points of~$\alpha$ and~$\alpha'$, which are located in the branching segment~$\BS_{\cci, i}$.
 Then there is an intersection point if $A$ is under $B$ and at the same time we have $j>l$, or if $A$ is above $B$ and we have $j<l$.
 At the expense of possibly performing a symmetry, we may restrict to the first case. $A$ under~$B$ means that~$\alpha$ points on the right of~$\alpha'$ on~$\bord_\infty\Hy^2$, whereas $j>l$ means that $\alpha$ escapes on the left of~$\alpha'$.
 This is possible for $j = l+1$, but this implies that the geodesics of~$\Hy^2$ that have been distorted onto~$\underline\gamma$ and~$\underline\gamma'$ intersect after crossing~$e_i$.
 As they are geodesics, they cannot intersect twice, so that they did not intersect before crossing~$e_i$.
-Therefore the factor $+\frac 1 2$ that was counted for the corresponding pair of arcs in the previous paragraph was overestimated, and we can compensate it by ignoring the current intersection.
+Therefore there was a pair of arcs that lie before~$\alpha$ and $\alpha'$ on~$\gamma$ and~$\gamma'$ that was counted in the previous paragraph (since $i=k$) and should not have.
+So we can compensate this factor~$+\frac 1 2$ by ignoring the current intersection.

 Fourth, suppose $i=k$ and $j=l$.
 Then $\alpha, \alpha'$ lie on the same ribbon, and $\alpha'$ does not intersect the discs~$d_\alpha^r$ and~$d_\alpha^l$.

 Summing up, we obtain the announced upper bound. \end{proof}